Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Jingumae Ear, Nose & Throat Specialist, Shibuya

-As the name suggests, Jingumae Ear, Nose & Throat Specialist is an ENT clinic.
-This is a small clinic located in Shibuya that supports English-speaking patients with any ear, nose, or throat medical issues.
+As the name suggests, Jingumae Ear, Nose & Throat Specialist is an ENT clinic in Shibuya.
+This small clinic supports English-speaking patients with ear, nose, and throat medical issues.

-As a small clinic, they only have outpatient medical services that include day surgery of small tumors, nasal polyps, and myringoplasty for chronic otitis (small perforation).
+As a small clinic, it offers only outpatient medical services, including day surgery for small tumors, nasal polyps, and myringoplasty for chronic otitis (small perforation).

 You can visit the Jingumae ENT Specialist clinic without an appointment from Monday through Saturday; however, on Wednesdays, they have special consultations only by prior appointments.